DanSM-5/RollDicePackage/README.md

     public void rollDiceAsyncParallel(BiConsumer<Integer,Integer> report, BiConsumer<Integer,Integer> whenDone, CancelationProcess cancelProcess) {
         counterList = new ArrayList<>();
         List<Integer> results = await(CompletableFutureAsync.whenAll(
-                // Start of the stream with a range of integers from 0 to numberOfDices IntStream.range(0, numberOfDices)
+                // Start the stream with a range of integers from 0 to numberOfDices IntStream.range(0, numberOfDices)
                 // Map the integers to a CompletableFuture<Integer>
                 .mapToObj(n -> {